DAOhaus/paper/README.md

 * **Proposal Cost:** How much is going to be released to the chairman in order to pay for completion.

-* **Registry Contract Address:** The address of the Registry Contract is at.
-For security check reasons.
+* **Registry Contract Address:** The address of the Registry Contract for security check reasons.

 * **Chairman address:** The ability for whoever publishes the proposal to set a chairman, it's by default the person that submitted the proposal, but this allows for people to nominate others into positions of power.
 Also allows array of addresses incase this is being used to redistribute taxes to all members.
 In which case, paid out according to their portion of owned tokens.